 In the previous two posts in this series I outlined how some of the key theories which are used in my Biosocieties module including Martin Heidegger’s analysis of modern technology’s instrumentalist approach to the world, Michel Foucault’s critique of the role of “technologies of the self” in constructing how we understand our bodies and minds and Actor-Network-Theory’s approach to interpreting our relationship with technologies, objects and other “non-human actors”.

-In this post I consider the way in which medical knowledge and devices are used as “technologies” which “enframe” our bodies and “reveal” the truth about ourselves particular ways.
+In this third post I consider the way in which medical knowledge and devices are used as “technologies” which “enframe” our bodies and “reveal” the truth about ourselves particular ways.

 The great medical historian Roy Porter once said that